Al-Turrah: Demographics

-Al-Turrah is one of the most populous areas in northern Jordan and Irbid Governorate in particular, with a population larger than that of the cities of Al-Karak, Tafilah, and Ajloun.
+Al-Turra is one of the most populous areas in northern Jordan and Irbid Governorate in particular, with a population larger than that of the cities of Al-Karak, Tafilah, and Ajloun.
 To illustrate, consider the following example.
 By the conclusion of 2017, the municipal population was estimated to be approximately 35,000 individuals, all of whom adhered to the Islamic faith and identified as Arabs.
-The Al-Turrah community is currently homogeneous in terms of religious, ethnic, and cultural identity.
+The Al-Turra community is currently homogeneous in terms of religious, ethnic, and cultural identity.
 All residents are Arab Muslims from tribal or clan backgrounds.
 This homogeneity is evidenced by the similar customs observed among the townspeople and the intermarriage between different clans and families.

 In addition to the Darabsa clan.(Al Barakat, Al Samarat, Al Saleh Al Jawdah, Al Rashidat, Al Hajiya) The Al Hijazi clan and the Al Ramadan clan.
 The city is inhabited by a number of other clans and families, including al-Janaida, al-Hayek, Qarbaa, al-Sukhni, al-Qur, al-Khatib, al-Masri, al-Hanawi, al-Shiab, al-Qanah, Abu Nassar, Abu Hamoud, al-Barghouti, al-Kabha, Shihab, Nafeh, al-Hamarna, families from the Bani Malham clan, families from Bani Khaled, families from the Anza tribe, and other families and clans.
-In addition to the numerous Arab nationalities, including Egyptians, Iraqis, and Syrians, there are also a number of Shiite families residing in Al-Turrah.
+In addition to the numerous Arab nationalities, including Egyptians, Iraqis, and Syrians, there are also a number of Shiite families residing in Al-Turra.
 Additionally, a Shiite family from Bint Jbeil, Lebanon, known as the Mutawala.

-The Al-Turrah-Shajara road, was first paved in 1960.
+The Al-Turra-Shajara road, was first paved in 1960.